veikman/dmote-keycap/doc/param.md

   mm between the bowl and the top of the keycap.
 * `:skirt-thickness`: The horizontal thickness of material in the outer walls of a `minimal` cap.
+* `:skirt-space`: A horizontal measure of space between the outer wall of a `minimal` cap and the switch inside, where they are closest.
 * `:skirt-length`: The length of material from the top of the stem down toward the switch mounting plate.
 By default, on a `minimal` cap, this is 1 mm less than the space available when the switch is pressed.